SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 # 50. - Adder's Fangs (V,S) level 3 Conjuration

 You create the visage of a massive green snake that appears for an instant before bearing down on your foe.
-Choose a creature within range.
+Choose a creature  you can see within range.
 The target must make a constitution saving throw, taking 4d10 poison damage on a failure, or half as much damage on a successful one.
 A creature that fails its saving throw is also poisoned, and its speed is halved while poisoned by this spell.
 At the end of each of its turns, a target may make a constitution saving throw, ending the poison on a success.
 Otherwise, the poison lasts for 1 minute.
 When you cast this spell using a spell slot of 4th level or higher, you may target an additional creature within range for each slot level above 3rd.

 # 51. - *Aura of Vitality* © (V) level 3 Evocation [Concentration]